 Gorgias Press is delighted to announce that the international Classical Islamic World Book Prize (CIW) is available again for 2018.
 Based on the decision of an internationally renowned panel of scholars, the CIW will recognise three exceptional early career contributions to the academic study of the classical Islamic world.
 In particular, the CIW will invite scholars from across the world to submit unpublished monographs that are either revised PhD theses or first Postdoctoral monographs.

 The winners of the CIW will be announced in August 2018.
 The winning submission will be awarded an inscribed plaque, a contract to publish their monograph under Gorgias Press’ Islamic History and Thought Series, and $500 worth of Gorgias Press publications.
 Prizes will also be awarded to the second and third place submissions.
 The panel of judges is as follows:

-Professor Maher Jarrar - American University of Beirut
+Professor Dr. Maher Jarrar - American University of Beirut

-Professor Ahmed El Shamsy - University of Chicago
+Associate Professor Dr. Ahmed El Shamsy - University of Chicago

-Professor Adam Talib - American University of Cairo
+Assistant Professor Dr. Adam Talib - University of Durham

 Dr. George Kiraz, Editor-in-Chief of Gorgias Press, said: